Faruhiz/MediScan/README.md

      - `/scan`: For processing and receving the output of new images.
      - `/feedback`: For sending feedback from the doctor (labeling incorrect results).
      - `/history`: To retrieve past scans and their results.
+     - `/getImage/{id}`: Get image by id.
+     - `/createProject`: Initialize the project.

    - **Data Format:** JSON

 ### 2. **GraphQL (?)**
-   - Frontend needs flexible querying, GraphQL can be considered.
+   - Frontend might needs flexible querying, GraphQL can be considered.

    - **Advantages:**
      - Allows the frontend to request exactly the data it needs.